top of page

 American Lives Theatre (Indianapolis, IN)

-Arizona State University (Tempe, AZ)
+Arizona State University / Prism Theatre Company / Black Theatre organization (Tempe, AZ)

-b.unity (DuPage County, IL)
+b.unity (Bolingbrook, IL)

-Burning Coal Theatre Co.
-(Raleigh, NC)
+Burning Coal Theatre Co (Raleigh, NC)

-California State University - Fullerton (Fullerton, CA)
+California State University - Fullerton: Department of Theatre & Dance (Fullerton, CA)

 Clarice Smith Performing Arts Center (College Park, MD)